-- A discussion of how the project relates to your course of study at Lynchburg College.
+- A discussion of how the project relates to your course of study at Lynchburg.

 - A discussion of relevant background material using both historical and contemporary art influences.
 This section will provide the context for your project within the larger art world.

-- An explanation of why your project has merit; that is, “Why will my project serve as an exemple of excellence in studio or graphic design art practice?”
+- An explanation of why your project has merit; that is, “Why will my project serve as an example of excellence in studio or graphic design art practice?”

 - A detailed timeline for completion and deadline for public presentation of the project (including a list of possible venues).